s8stchro/dh-project-ws14/README.md

     - particle
         - frequency in text
         - its positions
-            - relative position to the beginning of the sentence, or subsentence `,`
+            - relative position to the beginning and end of the sentence, or subsentence `,`
             - relative position to other words
     - preceding and following words
         - what is the word directly before the particle and the one after